na--/ebook-tools/README.md

 * `-sn=<value>`, `--start-number=<value>`; env. variable `START_NUMBER`; default value `0`
 * `-fp=<value>`, `--folder-pattern=<value>`; env. variable `FOLDER_PATTERN`; default value `%05d000`
 * `-fpf=<value>`, `--files-per-folder=<value>`; env. variable `FILES_PER_FOLDER`; default value `1000`

+## Implementation details

+### Searching for ISBNs in files

+There are several different ways that a specific file can be searched for ISBN numbers.
+Each step requires progressively more "expensive" operations.
+If at some point ISBNs are found, they are returned or used without trying the remaining strategies.
+The regular expression used for matching ISBNs is in `ISBN_REGEX` (in `lib.sh`) and all matched numbers are verified for correct ISBN [check numbers](https://en.wikipedia.org/wiki/International_Standard_Book_Number#Check_digits).
+These are the steps:
+1. Check the supplied file name for ISBNs (the path is ignored).
+2. If the [MIME type](https://en.wikipedia.org/wiki/MIME) of the file matches `ISBN_DIRECT_GREP_FILES`, search the file contents directly for ISBNs.
+If the MIME type matches `ISBN_IGNORED_FILES`, the search stops with no results.
+3. Check the file metadata from calibre's `ebook-meta` tool for ISBNs.
+4. Try to extract the file as an archive with `7z`.
+If successful, recursively repeat all of these steps for all the extracted files.
+5. If the file is not an archive, try to convert it to a `.txt` file.
+Use calibre's `ebook-convert` unless a faster alternative is present - `pdftotext` from `poppler` for `.pdf` files, `catdoc` for `.doc` files or `djvutxt` for `.djvu` files.
+6. If OCR is enabled and the simple conversion to `.txt` fails or if its result is empty try OCR-ing the file.
+If the result is non-empty but does not contain ISBNs and `OCR_ENABLED` is set to `always`, run OCR as well.

 # Limitations